Arifbio/Responsive-Navbar/README.md

 # This is a responsive navebar

-In this project i try to crean a responsive navebar with the help of HTML CSS, and Javascript.
+In this project i try to creat a responsive navebar with the help of HTML CSS, and Javascript.